hisr2024/BhriguWelt/docs/deployment.md

    unique URLs, perfect for QA.
 6. After the first successful deploy, enable **Deploy Hooks** in the Vercel dashboard so backend retrains (`/ml/retrain`) or manuscript updates can trigger a fresh frontend build.
-Wire the hook URL into your CI or a Render cron job.
+Wire the hook URL into your CI or a Railway cron job.

 ## Post-deploy API integration checks